jneug/typst-typopts/manual.typ

 == Available functions

-Typopts provides several commands in three categories: Options access, argument parsing and configuration loading.
+TYPOPTS provides several commands in three categories: Options access, argument parsing and configuration loading.

 === Accessing options

-Options are simply key/value pairs that are stored in a global state variable.
+Options are simply key/value-pairs that are stored in a global state variable.
+This allows them to be access anywhere, even outside a main template function.

-==== Namespaces

-_Namespaces_ are a way to create logical groups of options.
+#idx(term:"Namespace")[Namespaces] are a way to create logical groups of options.
 All commands handling options accept an #arg[ns] argument to specify the namespace.
 Alternatively the namespace may be defined in dot-notation with thr option name.

-`#options.get("colors.red")` and `#options.get("red", ns:"colors")` will both retrieve the option #opt[red] from the namespace #ns[colors].
+`#options.get("colors.red")` and `#options.get("red", ns:"colors")` will both retrieve the option #opt-[red] from the namespace #ns[colors].
 The argument takes precedence though and will prevent any namespaces before a dot to take effect.
-This means `#options.get("colors.red", ns:"colors")` will look for an option #opt[colors.red] in the namespace #ns[colors].
+This means `#options.get("colors.red", ns:"colors")` will look for an option #opt-[colors.red] in the namespace #ns[colors].

-#command("get", "name", "func", default:none, ns:none, final:false, loc:none)[
+#command("get", ..args("name", "func", default:none, ns:none, final:false, loc:none))[
 	#argument("name", type:"string")[
 		Name of the option.
 	]
-	#argument("func", type:"v => none")[
+	#argument("func", type:"any => none")[
 		Function to pass the value to.
 	]
 	#argument("default", type:"any", default:none)[
 		Default value, if an option #arg("name") does not exist.
 	]
 	#argument("final", type:"boolean", default:false)[
 		If set to #value(true), the options final value is retrieved, otherwise the local value.
 	]
 	#argument("loc", type:"location", default:none)[
 		A #dtype("location") to use for retrieving the value.
+	]
+	#argument("ns", type:"string", default:none)[
+		The namespace to look for the value in.
 	]

 	Retrieves the value for the option by the given #arg("name") and passes it to #arg("func"), which is a function of one argument.